Skip to main content

 • Measures of brain activity to sounds using electroencephalography (EEG)

-Participation may occur over 1-3 visits.
 All measures are non-invasive.
-The testing time may take up to 3 hours per visit.
+Participation occurs over 1 visit lasting up to 3.5 hours.
 Participants will be compensated for their time and effort at an hourly rate of $20/hour.

 If you are interested, please complete this brief eligibility survey.